 Back to: C Tutorials For Beginners and Professionals

-In this article, I am going to discuss the Recursive Functions in C Language with Examples.
-Please read our previous articles, where we discussed the Local Vs Global Variables in C Language with Examples.
+In this article, I will discuss the Recursion in C Language with Examples.
+Please read our previous articles discussing the Functions in C Language with Examples.
 At the end of this article, you will understand the following pointers with Examples.

-Before understanding Recursion, let us have a look at the below image.
-Here we have the main function and one more function called function ‘fun’ and that fun function is called by the main function.
+Before understanding Recursion, let us have a look at the image below.
+Here, we have the main function and one more function called fun, and the main function calls that fun function.

 First, we need to understand how this function call is made and how it works.
-Here, once I start executing the program, it will start executing the program from the main function.
-First, it will execute the first statement, then it will execute the second statement and then it will execute the third statement i.e. it will call the fun function.
+Once I start executing the program, it will start executing it from the main function.
+First, it will execute the first statement, then the second statement, and then the third statement, i.e., it will call the fun function.
 Here, the control will move to the fun function definition and start executing that fun function.
-Inside the fun function, it will start executing the first statement, then the second, and then the third statement.
-Once it has finished (once the third statement is executed inside the fun function) and the control again comes back to the same line i.e. third line of the main function.
-If any other operations are present in that line they will execute.
+Inside the fun function, it will start executing the first, second, and third statements.
+Once it has finished (once the third statement is executed inside the fun function), the control again comes back to the same line, i.e., the third line of the main function.
+If any other operations are present in that line, they will execute.
 Otherwise, it will execute the fourth statement and then the fifth statement.

 With this kept in mind, let us proceed and understand what is a recursive function.

 Function calling itself is called recursion.
-The function in which control is present, if it calls itself again then it is called the recursion process.
+The function in which control is present, if it calls itself again, then it is called the recursion.
 Recursion is a process by which a function calls itself repeatedly until some specified condition has been satisfied.
-The process is used for repetitive computation in which each action is stated in terms of a previous result.
-Many iterative problems can be written in this form.

 In order to solve a problem recursively, two conditions must be satisfied.
 First, the problem must be written in a recursive form, and second, the problem statement must include a stopping condition.
 If a recursive function contains local variables, a different set of local variables will be created during each call.
-The variables will represent a different set of values each time the function is executed.
-Each set of values will be stored on the stack, so that they will be available as the recursive process “unwinds” i.e., as the various function calls are “popped” off the stack and executed.
+The variables will represent different values each time the function is executed.
+Each set of values will be stored on the stack.
 The general form of recursion is given below.

-One important point that you need to remember is, that inside recursion, you can see that there is a base condition.
-So, there must be some base condition that will terminate the recursion.
-There must be some method to terminate the recursion otherwise it will go into infinite calling.
-First, we need to call the function the first time, then it will call itself repeatedly again and again.
+One important point you need to remember is that inside recursion, you can see a base condition.
+This base condition will terminate the recursion.
+There must be some condition to terminate the recursion; otherwise, it will go into infinite calling.
+First, we need to call the function for the first time, and then it will call itself repeatedly.
 So, there must be some condition under which it must stop.

-In this example, the function will call itself as long as the base condition is true or it can stop if the base condition is true.
-Here if the condition becomes false it will not call further and it stops.
+In this example, the function will call itself if the base condition is true.
+Here, if the condition becomes false, it will not call further, and it stops.
 So, let us take some examples of the recursive function and study how it works.

 Let us look at an example to understand how recursion works.
 Please have a look at the following code.
-Here, I have a main function which is having some value in the variable x and calling function fun1 bypassing that variable ‘X value.
-The function fun1 that taking parameter ‘n’ which will accept the x value and if the condition is ‘true, it is printing and then calling itself.
-I have used a C language code here.
-So, it’s printing and again calling itself for a reduced value of n.
+Here, I have a main function with some value in the variable x and call function fun1 passing that variable x value.
+The function fun1 takes parameter n, which will accept the x value, and if the condition is true, it prints the value n and then calls itself by passing the reduced value on n by 1.

 void fun1(int n) { if(n>0) { printf("%d ",n); fun1(n-1); } } void main() { int x=3; fun1(x); }